aswadrangnekar/HCPluggable/configuring.rst

   filesystem_store_datadirs = /var/glance/store1:100
   filesystem_store_datadirs = /var/glance/store2:200

-Can only be specified in configuration files.

-`This option is specific to the filesystem storage backend.`
+This option can only be specified in configuration files and is specific to the filesystem storage backend.

 filesystem_store_datadirs option allows administrators to configure multiple store directories to save glance image in filesystem storage backend.